Hi! I'm Matt. Nice to meet you!

 I like to open things up and see how they work.
 Software has been a convenient way to vent this obsession because, unless you do something terribly tragic, you can't physically break anything.

 Today, I'm an engineering manager and the site lead at Dropbox NYC.
-Since founding the office in March of 2014, we've grown to a couple dozen engineers owning a variety of high-impact areas.
-I work with an incredible group of people in building the cultural and technical foundation for Dropbox's first engineering presence outside of headquarters, and it's been an amazing experience.
+Since founding the office in March of 2014, we've grown to more than three dozen engineers owning a variety of high-impact areas.
+I work with an incredible group of people building the cultural and technical foundation for Dropbox's first engineering presence outside of headquarters, and it's been an amazing experience.

 Previously, I built Hoot and a few other things with my partner Christina.
 Hoot was the first mobile app for both of us, and, as with any new technology, the victories were as glorious as the impasses were frustrating.
 Before that, I was at Hunch (later eBay via acquisition) and Meebo.
 I am constantly reminded of my gratitude for the mentorship I've received.
 Much of what I know has come from patient, talented coworkers.